peter6286/weather_app/README.md

 </br>
 Members present: ap73, xuehail2, yafengl2, aaleid2, quanhn2, sz77, sinjass2, ahalsi2
 </br>
-Meeting notes: Explain the overall team progress and a summary of discussion
+Meeting notes: We completed the Informal Requirements and part of the Use Case together.
 </br>
 | NetID          | Progress from last week         | Tasks for next week   |
 | ---------------| --------------------------------| ----------------------|